mhightower83/Arduino/doc/mmu.rst

 3. ``16KB cache + 48KB IRAM and 2nd Heap (shared)``

-   -  This option builds on the previous option and creates a 2nd Heap made with IRAM.
+   -  This option builds on the previous option and creates a 2nd Heap from unused IRAM.
-   -  The 2nd Heap size will vary with free IRAM.
+   -  The 2nd Heap size :sub:`will` varys with free IRAM.

-   -  This option is flexible.
-IRAM usage for code can overflow into the additional 16KB IRAM region, shrinking the 2nd Heap below 16KB.
-Or IRAM can be under 32KB, allowing the 2nd Heap to be larger than 16KB.
+      -  As the IRAM code size increases the available 2nd Heap size decreases.
+      -  And, likewise when the IRAM code size shrinks, more space is available in the 2nd Heap.

    -  Installs a Non-32-Bit Access handler for IRAM.
-This allows for byte and 16-bit aligned short access.
+This allows for byte and 16-bit aligned short access of IRAM and PROGMEM memory.
    -  This 2nd Heap is supported by the standard ``malloc`` APIs.
    -  Heap selection is handled through a ``HeapSelect`` class.
 This allows a specific heap selection for the duration of a scope.
-   -  Use this option, if you are still running out of DRAM space after you have moved as many of your constant strings/data elements that you can to PROGMEM.
+   -  Use this option, if you are still running out of DRAM space after moving constant strings/data elements to PROGMEM.

 4. ``16KB cache + 32KB IRAM + 16KB 2nd Heap (not shared)``